Iron-Deficiency Anemia in Children

 To prevent iron-deficiency anemia, the AAP says:

-- Beginning at 4 months of age, infants that are only breastfed or partially breastfed should be given a daily iron supplement until they begin eating iron-rich foods.
+- Starting at age 4 months, infants who are only breastfed or partly breastfed should be given a daily iron supplement until they begin eating iron-rich foods.

-- Infants that are formula-fed do not need iron supplements.
+- Infants who are formula-fed don't need iron supplements.
 The formula has iron added to it.
-Whole milk should not be given to infants less than 12 months old.
+Whole milk shouldn't be given to infants less than 12 months old.

 - Infants and toddlers from 1 to 3 years old should have foods rich in iron.
 They include cereal that has iron added, red meats, and vegetables with iron.
 Fruits with vitamin C are also important.
-The vitamin C helps the body absorb the iron.
+Vitamin C helps the body absorb the iron.

 Treating iron-deficiency anemia includes:

 - Iron supplements.
 Iron drops or pills are taken over several months to increase iron levels in the blood.
 Iron supplements can irritate the stomach and discolor bowel movements.
 They should be taken on an empty stomach or with orange juice to increase absorption.
 They are much more effective than dietary changes alone.
-If the child can’t take drops or pills, IV iron may be needed, but this is very unusual.
+If the child can’t take drops or pills, IV (intravenous) iron may be needed.

 Iron-rich diet.
 Eating a